-Finally, the Commission gives substantial weight to NTE's evidence, based on its assessments and its investigation of market activity by regional load-serving entities, that NTE has identified specific wholesale customers in the Carolinas who are interested in purchasing the output of its proposed Facility.
+NTE presented evidence that, based on its assessments and its investigation of market activity by regional load-serving entities, it identified specific wholesale customers in the Carolinas who are interested in purchasing the output of its proposed Facility.
 NTE is currently negotiating power sale agreements with them.
-Further, the Commission gives some weight to the testimony of NTE witness Green that without agreements, the Facility cannot be financed and will not be built.
-In addition, the Commission gives significant weight to the testimony of NTE witness Green concerning NTE's success in obtaining wholesale buyers for the electricity to be produced at its Kings Mountain Energy Center.
-This record of success is some indication of NTE's ability to accurately forecast need and to negotiate wholesale contracts to meet that need.
-The Commission concludes that the market interest evidenced by witness Green's testimony, along with the capacity needs demonstrated by DEC's and DEP's IRPs, is sufficient to establish that there is a need for the Facility.
-Further, the Commission's assessment of the need for this Facility is made in the context of the Facility as a merchant plant, developed and financed by private companies, rather than ratepayers, and that the construction costs of the Facility will not be considered in a future determination of the rate base of any public utility.
-Unlike a public utility, NTE is a wholesale generator, has no captive customers, and has no authorized rate of return.
+Without such agreements, the Facility cannot be financed and will not be built.
+The Commission concludes that this market interest, along with the capacity needs demonstrated by DEC's and DEP's IRPs, is sufficient to establish that there is a need for the Facility.
+In addition, as testified to by NTE witness Green, if NTE is unable to sign agreements with sufficient wholesale purchasers, the Facility cannot be financed and will not be built.
+Further, as both witness Green and Public Staff witness Metz stated, an aspect of the Facility is that it will be developed and financed by private companies, rather than ratepayers, and the construction costs of the Facility will not be considered in a future determination of the rate base of any public utility.
+NTE is a wholesale generator, has no captive customers, and is not guaranteed a rate of return.